Supporting aspiring lawyers:

 Delphine Loo, Singapore Academy of Law

-Chris Sykes, Manchester Metropolitan University
+Chris Sykes, Manchester Law School, Manchester Metropolitan University

 This session will highlight essential skills in areas like advocacy and negotiation, which aspiring lawyers need to develop to be workplace-ready in 2025, focusing on innovative techniques UK & international educators are using to develop these skills.